newst4rt/Lyrify/README.md

  - *Second, follow the instructions how to get your credentials.*
  - *After them, fill the terminal with the required data.*

 If everything goes well, a message with the text `Authentication succeeded` will be displayed.
-Lyrify has successfully applied the credential and is now ready to get in touch with your playback.
+Lyrify has successfully applied your credential and is now ready to get in touch with your playback.
 To use it, simply add the argument `--mode spotify`.

 #### *Using an Alternative Music Player Instead of Spotify*

-Lyrify works with any music player that uses the MPRIS D-Bus interface or Windows-Runtime-API.
-To check whether your player is supported, follow one of these instructions, depending on your operating system:
+Any music player that uses the system's native media API should work.
+To check whether your player is supported, follow one of these instructions for your operating system below:

 ##### **LINUX**
  - Get the bus-name from your application.